TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 Version History
 ===============
 Version 4.0:
--Fixed "Thief's Compendium" books to grant correct bonuses -Replaced Danika with Naga who now offers temple services -Added new weapon "Blackjack"
--Added many new quests
+-Added new major questline from Ariosh
--Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Increased payout for guild profits
+-Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added a fighting arena to the guildhall
--Adjusted reward for "No Honor Among Thieves"
--Nerfed Kerykeion weapons
--Fixed missing icon for "Kerykeion: Medusa's Bite" -Added NPC interjections
--Added more satisfying options and for good-aligned players -Fixed and revised journal entries and item descriptions -Added more lore to Saradin, Baldwin, and the Kerykeion's history -Added more dialog and made full-scale revisions -Added spells to Ophelia's store
 -Added more background NPCs to the guildhall
+-Added various quest items and a new weapon "Blackjack" -Added spells to Ophelia's store
+-Added NPC interjections
+-Revised quest progression
+-Revised all dialog
+-Replaced Danika with Naga who now offers temple services -Adjusted reward for weekly guild profits
+-Adjusted reward for "No Honor Among Thieves" -Adjusted "Bombs over Beregost" fight to play nicer with SCS -Nerfed Kerykeion weapons
+-Fixed "Thief's Compendium" books to grant correct bonuses -Fixed missing icon for "Kerykeion: Medusa's Bite" -Fixed and revised journal entries and item descriptions

 Version 3.3:
 -Added pickpocket component